-- Safety glasses with side shields; or as required, - Chemical goggles.
-[AS/NZS 1337.1, EN166 or national equivalent]

-Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
+Use in a well-ventilated area General exhaust is adequate under normal operating conditions.
+Safety glasses with side shields.
+Chemical goggles.
+[AS/NZS 1337.1, EN166 or national equivalent] Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
 A written policy document, describing the wearing of lenses or restrictions on use, should be created for each workplace or task.
 This should include a review of lens absorption and adsorption for the class of chemicals in use and an account of injury experience.
 Medical and first-aid personnel should be trained in their removal and suitable equipment should be readily available.
 In the event of chemical exposure, begin eye irrigation immediately and remove contact lens as soon as practicable.
 Lens should be removed at the first signs of eye redness or irritation - lens should be removed in a clean environment only after workers have washed hands thoroughly.
 [CDC NIOSH Current Intelligence Bulletin 59].

-Skin protection See Hand protection below

-Hands/feet protection ► PVC gloves

-Body protection See Other protection below

-Other protection Overalls and Rubber apron Impervious protective clothing Ensure that there is ready access to eye wash unit Ensure there is ready access to a safety shower
+See Hand protection below Wear chemical protective gloves, e.g. PVC.
+Wear safety footwear or safety gumboots, e.g. Rubber See Other protection below Overalls.
+PVC Apron.
+PVC protective suit may be required if exposure severe.
+Eyewash unit.
+Ensure there is ready access to a safety shower.